makersacademy/bowling-challenge/README.md

 One thing I would do building this again, is instead of building all the backend and all the front end seperately, is add one feature at a time.
 I feel this would have helped me get less stuck at points but also kept the user at the forefront of my mind when building.
 By doing all the backend first I noticed a few integration issues with the fronted, which led to some messy code.

+*Extention* After deciding to add front end.
+I chose to use Jest and Puppeteer.
+Originally I used Karma too but part way through doing this.
+I realised I had just added a lot of stuff without reflecting.
+So I slowed it down, I pulled back and the past few hours I've been working on a sandbox project playing with Jest and Puppeteer (no Karma, keep it simple).
+A future key target is to do this more - rather than just adding new tech to a project, build a sandbox and play about so I understand it fully before I use it.

 #### With more time I would have:
 1) Created a rulebook class/game log class to extract out responsibility
 2) Styled it nicer - bit more time on the css